Ezetimibe and simvastatin

-Do not use ezetimibe and simvastatin if you are pregnant or if you could become pregnant.
-Use effective birth control.
+Do not use ezetimibe and simvastatin if you are pregnant or breastfeeding.

-You should not use this medicine if you are allergic to simvastatin (Zocor) or ezetimibe (Vytorin, Zetia), or if you have:
+You should not use ezetimibe and simvastatin if you are allergic to simvastatin (Zocor) or ezetimibe (Vytorin, Zetia), or if you have:

-The following drugs can increase your risk of serious muscle problems if you take them together with ezetimibe and simvastatin.
-These drugs should not be used while you are taking simvastatin:
+Other medicines may increase your risk of serious muscle problems if you take them together with ezetimibe and simvastatin.
+Do not take these medicines at the same time:

 antifungal medication--itraconazole, ketoconazole, posaconazole, voriconazole;